JFWooten4/masculine-feminine/content/blog/first-snowfall.md

 ###  Trading and Life Path

 Before my next reflections this month, I'll be the rfirst to admit I could've been better to her in many ways, but I promise that I did sincerely give it everythign I had after pouring into work for so long.
-IO've found that there's a point where you can tenmporariyl force thigns into bplace, but it's not sustainable or particualrly healthy .[^9] That  siad,
+IO've found that there's a point where you can tenmporariyl force thigns into bplace, but it's not sustainable or particualrly healthy .[^9] That  siad, there is this very real distinction between focusing on infraszxtructure work and its political neccesities v. moving back to trading funds.

--  trading view
+I've learned that mekts are really what I love, andd I;ll sacrifice any addrenalikne and profits needed  to fix thier deep intermediation flaws.
+IN  another sense,.
+I've started feelinkg the power  of captial allocation no t through funds but by acting as lead of a corpoarteg body.
+When there are actual real things the world and its marketsd need brought to fruijt,ion , this leaves me in a driver's seat rather than just gassing up what I view as the best  cars.

--
+It's different,m  very different, and soemthing I never expected becasue my trading skills were so high.
+But things changed once I met the  community whiel simuatanerously discovered the systemic flawss  of CCPs.
+It's become this greater social mission of righting the universal market and system for finance.
+All that  developed in my mind after meeting Kayla and anchoring her to this prexting mvision of a low-comlexity portfolio manager, and I just don't see her faciliting my mission and goals anymore.

--
+---

-- focus on work
+That's wherfed these trans artist come in.
+Back when I got busy with school and startup pickhing for [InVenture](https://youtu.be/S75IvkicWD8) and other Atlanta events, I decided to settle for sopmepony with no (founding) missions, an aspect I desperately looked for in the start of Tinder-ing nad even just chatting very lightly around sschool—but never found.
+I thought I didn't  deserve someone like that,  or I'd never  find them; which is jsut plain redivuouluos.

-- poliotcal
+I see now thats entirelyt possibler  to find partenrs that check all my boxes themselves without a smidget of fnangling.
+I was so neaive to think I could or should change her material red flawgs into the ideal woman I dedsesired just because I changed a lost in frshman year of high-school.[^10] Andd, even though she was femnaine,m I learned over time that muhc of that was either a front during weekends or reliant on  my planning of expensive and time-consuming outings.

-- very real
+## WHat  I Want Next

-life partner things as dec,
+COimpareively, the trans girls I;ve spoke with in Discord these last few months are insanely femanine.
+Admittedly, this could and lieklyh is jusjt a persona used  on line and obviously had s no backing .
+I do not have the shared life experiences or understanding of cohabitation trands that we presently enjoy here.

-post-style iwth notes:
+But ther's jsut an immense urge in my mind that draws a man to become a woman, an undepniable need to be very femanine becasue natural masculine framign often literally discgusts them.
+WHhe nmy cousing became a man, I could'nt understand why, but I see now that the mind has its own  journye in life indepednedt of birth programming.
+And I'll alsso add that  it's just so much easier to speak with natural men relaxingly.

 When w estarted dating, I was too sared to go ater hat I really ewant